-RADIOS is a story of the literary underground reuniting with the spiritual overground—via the circuitous route of dropping out of society, becoming disenchanted with politics, and unsticking oneself from the kind of thinking where unknown futures are pre-planned by fear—with the help of spontaneous writing and an unexpected extra-human contact for the author in the middle of a pandemic lockdown.
+RADIOS is a story of the literary underground reuniting with the spiritual overground—in a circuitous round of dropping out of custom and nsticking oneself from the kind of thinking where unknown futures are pre-planned by fear—with the help of spontaneous writing and an unexpected extra-human contact for the author in the middle of a pandemic lockdown.

 “I’ve been writing novels about my life, usually in the third person, for years and years.
 I met Rachel Archelaus—her first name the same as the town in Nevada closest to Area 51, meaning “ewe,” and her last name meaning “leader of the people” and very similar to Archuleta, as in Archuleta Mesa outside Dulce, NM, long rumored an underground alien base—while writing the first chapter of the latest one, and by the time I reached the second chapter, she’d become the main character not me, with a speed that smacked of interdimensional travel. (p.7)”